-During the applicable Warranty Period (as defined below), Skier's Choice, Inc. ("Skier's Choice" or the "Company") warrants to the original retail purchaser (the "First Owner") that the components and parts manufactured by Skier's Choice (the "Covered Components") of each new Supra boat are free from any defects in material and workmanship, under normal use and when operated and maintained according to boat's instructions ("Normal Use and Operation").
+Limited Warranty.
+Skier's Choice warrants to the original retall purchaser (the "First Owner") that the components and parts manufactured by Skier's Choice described below (the "Covered Components") of each Covered Boat are free from any defects in material and workmanship, under normal use and when operated and maintained according to Skier's Choice's instructions for the applicable Warranty Periods (defined below).
+The Skier's Choice warranty does not cover the engine and trailer sold with a Covered Boat, which are separately warranted under the Engine Warranty and the Trailer Warranty, respectively.

-- This Limited Warranty applies to all Covered Components other than the deck, hull, floor and stringers for a period of three years (the "Three-Year Warranty Period") from the original date of purchase by the First Owner (the "Original Purchase Date").
-Exclusions do apply. - This Limited Warranty applies to the deck, hull, floor (excluding carpet) and stringers for the lifetime of the boat (the "Lifetime Warranty Period").
-Exclusions do apply. - This Limited Warranty applies to the gel coat for a period of one year (the "One- Year Warranty Period") from the original date of purchase by the First Owner (the "Original Purchase Date").
-Exclusions do apply.
+Limited Five-Year Warranty Period on Covered Components.
+This Limited Warranty applies to Covered Components other than the deck, hull, floor, and stringers for a period of five years (the "Five-Year Warranty Period") from the original date of purchase by the First Owner (the "Original Purchase Date"), except that the VISION Touch System has a Limited Warranty for a period of three years.
+Exclusions apply.

+Limited Lifetime Period Structural Warranty.
+This Limited Warranty applies to the deck, hull, floor (excluding carpet), and stringers for as long as the First Owner owns the Covered Boat (the "Lifetime Warranty Period").
+Exclusions apply.

+Limited One-Year Warranty Period on Gel Coat.
+This Limited Warranty applies to the gel coat for a period of one year (the "One-Year Warranty Period").
+The rest seed to the gel coat for a period of one year (the "One-Year Warranty Period").

+Warranty Period") from the original date of purchase by the First Owner (the "Original Purchase Date").
+The gel coat warranty is not transferable.
+Exclusions apply.